 And even more importantly, God isn’t looking for workmen who will come before Him demanding wages for what we have done.
 God isn’t interested in that.
 That’s why salvation is a free gift.
 It can’t be earned… so there is no boasting.
 (Ephesians 2:8-9)

-God is looking for children who are made in His image who might have relationship with him.
+God is looking for children made in His image who want to have relationship with him.
 God isn’t looking for self-made men, but for people who will allow God to work in them to will and to act according to God’s good purpose.
 (Ephesians 2:10 & Philippians 2:13)

 Does our goodness earn us heavenly brownie points?
 No!
 It doesn’t.
 As Jesus mentioned in the very passage in which he describes the perfection of God, “[H]e makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.”

 God created a world in which things just happen.
-Jesus tells us that the Galileans who died at Pilate’s command, and the people who died when the Tower of Siloam collapsed were sinners or more guilty than other people who didn’t suffer that fate.
+Jesus tells us that the Galileans who died at Pilate’s command, and the people who died when the Tower of Siloam collapsed were not greater sinners and were not more guilty than other people.
 (Luke 13:1-5) Sometimes, things just happen.
 The important thing isn’t our good or bad fortunes in this life, but that we bear the fruit that God seeks to develop in us.
 (See Luke 13:1-9)

 That fruit is ultimately love, the same kind of love God demonstrates in his perfection.
 (It’s also faith and hope (1 Corinthians 13) and joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control (Gal 5:22-23).)